-This five year, longitudinal project seeks to explore the factors which affect aspirations and engagement with science during this critical period, between the ages of 10 and 14.
-The research combines a large-scale survey with in-depth interviews to investigate how children form their aspirations and views of science.
+This five year, longitudinal project sought to explore the factors which affect aspirations and engagement with science during this critical period, between the ages of 10 and 14.
+The research combined a large-scale survey with in-depth interviews to investigate how children form their aspirations and views of science.

-We are following children in schools across England from Year 6 using an online survey of over 9,000 pupils and in depth qualitative work with over 180 parents and children.
-Participants will be surveyed and interviewed a further two times when they are in Year 8 and Year 9.
-Particular attention will be given to exploring the interplay of gender, social class, ethnicity and the influence of peers, parents and schools, on young people’s aspirations and engagement with science.
+We followed children in schools across England from Year 6 using an online survey of over 9,000 pupils and in depth qualitative work with over 180 parents and children.
+Participants were surveyed and interviewed a further two times when they were in Year 8 and Year 9.
+Particular attention was given to exploring the interplay of gender, social class, ethnicity and the influence of peers, parents and schools, on young people’s aspirations and engagement with science.

-The project will also develop, in collaboration with teachers and other experts, strategies for teaching about science-based careers in Key Stage 3.
+The project also developed, in collaboration with teachers and other experts, strategies for teaching about science-based careers in Key Stage 3.